-The most recent colorectal cancer death rate (2018) of Miami-Dade County has begun to decrease and is slightly higher than the Peer Counties Average and State rates.
-The Healthy People 2020 national health target is to reduce colorectal cancer death rate to 14.5 deaths per 100,000 population.
-At a recent rate of 13.6 deaths per 100,000 population, Miami-Dade County has met the Healthy People 2020 Target.
+The most recent colorectal cancer death rate (2020) of Miami-Dade County has begun to gradually decrease and is lower than the Peer Counties Average and State rates.
+The Healthy People 2020 national health target is to reduce colorectal cancer death rate to 14.5 deaths per 100,000 population and the Healthy People 2030 national health target is 8.9 per 100,000.
+At a recent rate of 11.7 deaths per 100,000 population, Miami-Dade County has met the Healthy People 2020 Target while striving to met the Healthy People 2030 national health target.

-HEALTH OUTCOMES-CHRONIC DISEASES COLORECTAL (COLON) CANCER
+COLORECTAL (COLON) CANCER